My shopping cart

 For a purer green, the fresh sage of The Rambler and the intricate botanical design are great for adding a little bit of detail.
 Though imagined in more traditional styles of home, you have shown us how it blends beautifully into modern interiors too.
 Seen here next to the light greenish-grey Wanderer.

 From the top: The Rambler and The Wanderer

 The past few years have seen a resurgence in pinks, oranges and reds for interiors.
 From Farrow & Balls hit Setting Plaster, Persian textiles and deep earthy tones, we have seen them across our favourite insta-homes as well as in interior magazines.

-The Friend, The Captain, The Nomad, The Keeper
+The Friend, The Captain, The Dreamer, The Keeper

 If you love Setting Plaster by Farrow & Ball, The Friend is likely to be the playmat for you.
 With a touch of yellow in its base, our plaster pink Friend adds warmth.
 It is this element of its design that makes it nestle beautifully into traditional interiors.
 It’s the perfect, non-candy pink for contemporary homes.

 Moving along the scale, The Captain harnesses lots of warmth in its softened terracotta hue.
 We fell further in love with this design as it complemented the interiors at our most recent photoshoot, sitting beautifully with rustic décor as well as Persian textiles.